 At Process Core Group we provide Business Process Management services.
 If you think this is old school or a software sale, then you are not alone.
 Many business leaders I talk to lose interest the moment you bring up Business Process Management.

 In my experience the term is misunderstood due to sale of BPM software solutions under the BPM umbrella.
-Which, don’t understand me wrong, can add enormous value if you have them – IF – used in addition to more fundamental business process management resources: people, policy, and process.
+Which, don’t understand me wrong, can add enormous value – IF – used in addition to more fundamental business process management resources: people, policy, and process.
 Additionally, most of the big-x consultancies are in the IT business.
 They use the BPM buzzword to open the door to the executive suite and push their proprietary technology quickly thereafter.
 Finally, IT projects are often confused for business process management.